eddieguo-1128/DualDiff/README.md

   - [ ] Impact of decoder inputs
   - [ ] Impact of losses
   - [ ] Why and how latent encodes stuff for both generation and classification
-- [ ] Think about changing the title; to dual-task + key insight about the latent z
+- [ ] Think about changing the title: to dual-task + key insight about the latent z

 ## Experiments to-do list